Making conservation areas more accessible to more Missourians

 MDC has a variety of devices to help with casting, holding, and reeling.
 Contact your local MDC office to reserve equipment for your outing.

 Wheelchairs (manual or power) and manually powered mobility aids, like crutches, are allowed anywhere foot traffic is allowed.

-Segway-style devices are permitted only for use by people with mobility disabilities on Department trails, inside Department buildings and on roads both open and closed to public vehicular traffic.
+Segway-style devices are permitted only for use by people with mobility disabilities on MDC trails, inside MDC buildings, and on roads both open and closed to public vehicular traffic.

 Safety Rules for Mobility Devices